 - Teach your child to urinate several times a day.

 - Teach your child to wipe the genital area from front to back after using the bathroom.
-This can help reduce the chance of spreading bacteria from the anus to the urethra.
+This can help reduce the chance of spreading germs from the anus to the urethra.

-To avoid constipation, your child should eat foods that are high in fiber, such as whole grains, fruits, and vegetables.
+To avoid hard stools, your child should eat foods that are high in fiber, such as whole grains, fruits, and vegetables.

-Call your child's doctor after the child finishes taking the antibiotics.
+Call your child's health care provider after the child finishes taking the antibiotics.
 Your child may be checked to make sure the infection is gone.

-Call your child's doctor right away if he or she develops:
+Call your child's provider right away if she develops:

 - Back or side pain